Impact Training

 After I said those words (with the appropriate body language and vocal variety of course) everyone put down their glasses and focused on me like a laser.

 Naturally I delivered.
-You see, I was applying my storytelling skills… another one of my business solutions.
+You see, I was applying my storytelling skills…the ones I bring out for my storytelling in business.

-I told them the story of how I decided I wanted to be the Accountant to small businesses.
+I went on to tell them the story of how I decided I wanted to be the Accountant to small businesses.
 Yep, my enthusiasm for this was high.

 I had identified my niche and I was helping people while making money for myself.
 What more could a girl ask for?